 To add insult to injury, I then found that the diving was also more expensive (about £60 for a two dive trip) and not as good as the Maldives.

 I did four dives from Koh Maiton.
 Shark Point (twice), Anemone Reef and Koh Dok Mai.
 The latter was a waste of time - vis down to 3m to 4m, and little to see, apart from clams.
-Shark Point and Anemone Reef are said to be the best dive sites round Phuket, and were excellent - almost as good as your average site in the Maldives, with lots of leopard sharks (Stegostoma fasciatum, also known as zebra sharks), soft coral and reef fish.
+Shark Point and Anemone Reef are said to be the best dive sites round Phuket, and were excellent - almost as good as your average site in the Maldives, with several Leopard sharks (Stegostoma fasciatum, which some people call Zebra sharks (why? they've spots, not stripes!)), soft coral and reef fish.
 Thanks to buddy Neil, a publican from Chew Valley.

 Back to Holidays List